Not Art

 If you’ve spent much time in the art world, you’ve probably heard of “the fundamentals” and how important they are.
 Over the years I have studied how making art actually works and how to accurately define the many components.
 “Why is this useful?”
 By breaking a skill into its individual parts, you can practice each one more intentionally.
 Trying to learn everything at once or with a vague focus can make it harder to recognize your progress.
 For someone trying to master their craft, having a solid comprehension of the tools available is important.

-The result of my efforts is the Fundamentals of Art document that I am now offering for free download on my Subscribe page.
-You can get your copy now.
+The result of my efforts is the Fundamentals of Art document that I am now offering for free download.

 Major System Peg Words (Memory Tool)